 Proposer’s solution: To amend the CUSC Section 14 to allow contestability in the construction of connection assets and remove the link between contestability eligibility and TNUoS charging which creates a limit on contestable connections of 2km.

-Implementation date: 10 Working days following an Authority decision.
+Implementation date: 6 months following an Authority decision.

 Summary of alternative solution(s) and implementation date(s):